Best Nespresso Machines iMore 2021

 - Large footprint

-Best for Frothy Coffees: Nespresso EN520SL Lattissima Plus Espresso and Cappuccino Machine by De'Longhi
+Best for Frothy Coffees: Nespresso EN750MB Lattissima Pro Original Espresso Machine by De'Longhi

-Available in silver or "Titan," this boxy little number will give you a tidy menu of four options that should cover most tastes — espresso, lungo, cappuccino and latte macchiato — all generated at the press of a button.
+Available in an aluminum finish, this little number will give you a tidy menu of four options that should cover most tastes—espresso, lungo, cappuccino, and latte macchiato—all generated at the press of the elegant touch controls.
 If you want to tinker under the hood, all drinks can be personalized and programmed by changing the quantity of milk, froth, and coffee.

 On the practical side of things, the milk container can be removed and stored in the fridge when you've finished making your beverage.
 Plus, the adjustable sliding drip tray is designed especially for larger coffee drinks.